ErpNetDocs/tech/modules/crm/pricing/discount-management/index.md

 For the available setup options, see [Configuration](configuration.md).

-For information about calculation, rounding, categorization, and distribution, see [Concepts](concepts.md).
+For information about calculation, categorization, and distribution, see [Concepts](concepts.md).